miraaitsaada/anisotropy_clustering/README.md

-# Is Anisotropy Truely Harmful?
+# Is Anisotropy Truly Harmful?
 A Case Study on Text Clustering

-Data and source code used in the paper:

-Mira Ait-Saada and Mohamed Nadif.
-Is Anisotropy Truely Harmful?
-A Case Study on Text Clustering.
-ACL 2023.
+Data and source code used for our ACL 2023 paper - [Is Anisotropy Truly Harmful?
+A Case Study on Text Clustering](https://aclanthology.org/2023.acl-short.103/)